It's still chilly, but something feels a little different out there. I swear it smells...warmer.

 I love having people over this time of year.
 It's also the time of year that makes me wish I had a large patio or roofdeck or some kind of outdoor space to entertain in.
-(One of the many reasons why I'm excited about the picnic-style lunches and s'mores around the bonfire events I have planned for the A Sweet Escape culinary retreat I'm hosting in June.)

 This recipes is wonderful for Easter brunch or just any lovely day this Spring.
 You can even go tinier with these and make them into bite-size appetizers!